pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 Tops: Support and Coverage

-Choose tops that stay in place and provide appropriate coverage.
+Choose tops that stay in place and give you appropriate coverage.

 Sports bras:

-• Medium support adequate for Pilates (low-impact activity)
+• Medium support is plenty for Pilates (low-impact)

 • Racerback or standard styles both work

-• Look for comfortable band that does not dig in
+• Look for a comfortable band that doesn't dig in

 Tank tops: